fnando/kitabu/README.md

 - Write using Markdown
 - Book layout support
 - Syntax highlight
-- Generate HTML, PDF, e-Pub, Mobi and Text files
+- Generate HTML, PDF, e-Pub, and Mobi
 - Table of Contents automatically generated from chapter titles

 ## Installation

-To install Kitabu, you'll need a working Ruby 2.0+ installation.
+To install Kitabu, you'll need a working Ruby 2.7+ installation.
 If you're cool with it, just run the following command to install it.

     gem install kitabu